Ørland Municipality: Education and health services

 The municipality has two recently renovated public primary schools: Opphaug skole (which serves the villages of Opphaug, Ottersbo and Uthaug) and Hårberg skole (which serves the city of Brekstad as well as the villages of Beian, Garten, Grande, Kråkvåg, Rønne, and Storfosna).
 A new primary school in Brekstad is planned completed by the school year starting in 2017.
 Middle school kids attend a school renovated in 2009: Ørland ungdomsskole in Brekstad.
-Most high school students attend Fosen videregående skole in nearby Botngård.
+Most high school students attend Fosen videregående skole in the village of Bjugn.

 For preschool children, the municipality offers services at Futura and Borgen childcare centers.
 The private childcare centers Marihøna Music and Outdoors childcare center, Teletun Nature- and Farm childcare center and Solblomsten Steiner childcare center.

 The municipal health services are located in Ørland Medical Center (Ørland Medisinske Senter)/ Fosen Helse IKS/Fosen DMS.
 The center has developed from being a health clinic and birthing center founded and run by the Norwegian Women's Public Health Association (N.K.S) to a health care center that offers a wide range of services.
 The municipality has one of the largest offering within decentralized health services in Norway: emergency room, health promotion and disease prevention center, cancer coordinators, mental health services, psychologist, X-ray services, dermatologist, phototherapy, endocrinology (stomach and intestinal diseases), otorhinolaryngology (ear, nose and throat), gynecology, surgery, orthopedics.
 In addition, the center offers services such as specialized rehabilitation, ambulance, midwife and ophthalmologist.